souvikdinda/webapp/README.md

 **_Product Data_**
 **GET** http://localhost:8080/v1/product/{productId}
-    *Note: No authentication is required*
+    *Note: No authentication is r equired*

 **POST** http://localhost:8080/v1/product
     *name, description, sku(unique), manufacturer, quantity (more than 0 and should be number) is expected in payload*